What Is a EULA? End User Licence Agreement Guide for Australia

 Thirdly, EULAs are not bulletproof.
 Unfortunately, with software, it takes very little software coding to change software enough to be able to claim it as your own.

-A EULA is a very important tool to help software providers manage their legal risk, but it is not a silver bullet.
+A EULA is a very important tool for software providers to manage their legal risk, but it is not a silver bullet.
 It should form part of an overall legal strategy for software providers, but you should not assume that just because you have a EULA you are protected from all legal risks.
 In addition to a EULA, you should consider:

-- Limited liability legal structure such as Pty Ltd company or trust
+• Limited liability legal structure, such as a Pty Ltd company or trust

 Can a EULA be enforced in court?